simplworld/simpl.world.website/_docs/tutorials/multi-player/index.md

 ---
-title: Single Player Game Tutorial
+title: Multi-player Game Tutorial
-permalink: /docs/tutorials/single-player/
+permalink: /docs/tutorials/multi-player/
 layout: docs
-description: Single Player Game Tutorial
+description: Multi-player Game Tutorial
 ---

-## Single Player Game Tutorial
+## Multi-player Game Tutorial

+In a multi-player game, belonging to the same world can a access the decisions and results of that world.
+The decisions and results of other worlds are hidden.
+A run's leaders can access the decisions and results of all the run's worlds.

-This tutorial will walk you through the creation of the single player `Calc` game.
+This tutorial will walk you through the creation of the multi-player `Div` game.
-This game implements a model that takes a number and adds it to the current total.
+This game implements a model that takes a dividend and a divisor and calculates the result.
+Each world needs a player with the Divisor role and a player with the Dividend role to submit decisions in order to get a result.
+The game also includes server-side input validation and error reporting.
-This project, though basic, will demonstrate how the various pieces of Simpl interact to provide a platform upon which single player games can be created.
+This project, though basic, will demonstrate how the various pieces of Simpl interact to provide a platform upon which multi-player games can be created.

 The foundation of Simpl is the Games API Service.
 This service provides [REST API](http://www.django-rest-framework.org/) endpoints that allow a game to store information about its current state in the Simpl database.